Breaking down visibility into simple, bold moves.

 Getting visible to the right people requires strong intention.
 And sometimes strong action.
 If you are at a phase in your business where you have clients but they’re not the ones taking you to the next level, you can go out and find them.
 If you feel isolated and not connected to the peers who can validate your message and your worth, then go find them.
 And if you’re just starting out, connecting with people personally is your best revenue generating strategy.

 Reaching out to those who inspire you and who you admire for a conversation can be a game-changer.
 It’s actually quite magical.
-When I decided that while I had clients I loved, they weren’t ready to take advantage of what I knew and grow leaps and bounds while creating more simplicity in their business, I knew I had to find new ones.
+When I decided that while I had clients I loved, they weren’t ready to take advantage of what I knew and grow leaps and bounds while creating more simplicity in their business, I knew I had to reach new people.

 I wasn’t going to be asked to work for people who hadn’t heard of me and I knew I wasn’t going to begin going out every week or month to an event to meet new people.
-Nor was I going to take on a massive marketing campaign to get in front of influencers, because that would have cost me more than I would’ve gained.
+Nor was I going to take on a massive marketing campaign to get in front of influencers or pay someone to do it, because that would have cost me more than I would’ve gained.

 A number of those are my early podcast guests – they said yes immediately.
 There’s nothing better than starting off a major initiative like that with confidence in the quality and message of my guests.
 Each interview is like a gift.